solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

     remaining = remaining.slice(30);
     const extendInstruction = web3.AddressLookupTableProgram.extendLookupTable({
       payer: user.publicKey, // The payer (i.e., the account that will pay for the transaction fees)
-      authority: user.publicKey, // The authority (i.e., the account with permission to modify the lookup table)
+      authority: user.publicKey, // The authority (i.e., the account with permission to change the lookup table)
       lookupTable: lookupTableAddress, // The address of the lookup table to extend
       addresses: toAdd, // The addresses to add to the lookup table });